Executor of Estate Responsibilities: A Complete Checklist

 - Locate the original will and any amendments (codicils)

-- Obtain multiple certified copies of the death certificate — you will need them for banks, courts, and insurers
+- Obtain multiple certified copies of the death certificate — request 8–10 (banks, courts, insurers, and agencies each require one)

 - Identify all beneficiaries named in the will and gather their contact information